 The first book is set in the first years of the 20th century, and the series progresses from there.
 What year will it end?
 Who can say!

 The series takes place primarily in the fictional town of Arrojo, located in Northern California.
 This is not a seaside resort town like Waxwood, but more inland.
 Arrojo is one of those small, dusty towns that isn’t completely a stereotypical “Wild West” town, but not too far from it.
 However, unlike many Wild West towns, Arrojo shuns progress and hangs on to the Victorian values of the past century for dear life.
 That includes their ideas of how women should behave.

-As the seat of Arrojo County, it includes a small population of upper class families in conflict with a middle class majority because they consider themselves superior and entitled to make all civic decisions on the town.
-The small working class population is its “dirty little secret” and regulated to the other side of the river — a sort of mini-Barbary Coast.
+As the seat of Arrojo County, the town also includes a small population of upper-class families in conflict with a middle class majority because they consider themselves superior and entitled to make all civic decisions.
+The small working class population is its “dirty little secret” and regulated to the other side of the river.
+It’s a sort of mini Barbary Coast.

 The Who (i.e., the main players)

 Adele Gossling, a product of the Progressive Era.
 Although not exactly an aristocratic, she is well-to-do, thanks to an inheritance from her deceased father, a successful San Francisco criminal lawyer.
 As a New Woman, she is hardly one to rest on her laurels, preoccupying herself with flirtations and marriage proposals.
 Her father’s death left her desolate as well as highly pressured by a certain young man of her acquaintance who pursues her.
 Her solution is to hide herself away in a small town.

 Although a firm believer in human rights, reforms, and philanthropic endeavors, she also has her faults, not the least of which is her stubbornness and putting her nose in where it isn’t wanted.
 Her interest in crime wins the disapproval of many of Arrojo’s prominent citizens, especially those ladies who have antiquated notions of a “woman’s place”.